kabir2000bhatia/task_1_Submission/README.md

-# task_1_Submission
+# tasks_Submission
-This is task-1 for the internship GRIP@SPARKS FOUNDATION
+These are for the Data science & Analytics internship GRIP@SPARKS FOUNDATION